GeoNicol/GeoNicol/README.md

 - 👋 Hi, I’m @GeoNicol
 - 👀 I’m interested in FinTech and Blockchain Technologies
-- 🌱 I’m currently learning Solidity and all things Etherium and DAOs
+- 🌱 I’m currently learning Solidity and all things Ethereum
 - 💞️ I’m looking to collaborate on any Web3 project
 - 📫 How to reach me @GeoNicolaidis on Twitter